willowtreeapps/wist/README.md

 Wist is a linter for identifying and reporting errors in Brightscript code.
 It helps you identify errors before you upload code to your Roku.

+> For more details.
+Please see our user guide and developer documentation [here](https://willowtreeapps.github.io/wist/)

 ## How does it compare to other tools?

 Wist has one of the most accurate and complete implementations of the Brightscript grammer available right now.